The Advantage of Fine-Grained Training: Author Contributions

 \section{Author Contributions}

 MO conceived and supervised the project.
-DP and FM analyzed the results.
-DP conducted all the numerical experiments.
+DP and FM conducted the numerical experiments and analyzed the results.
 MO, DP, and FM wrote the manuscript.
 MC and PF assisted with supervision and funding.
 All authors reviewed the manuscript.